NickBlackhall/studio/README.md

 - **UI Polish - Player Submission:** When a player submits their card, the UI now correctly hides the card stack and displays a clean "Submission Sent" graphic, preventing player confusion.
 - **UI Polish - Player Setup:** Adjusted the vertical alignment of the "name" input field on the player setup screen for better visual balance.
 - **UI Polish - Font Consistency:** Updated the font on the Judge's waiting screen to match the game's overall `IM Fell` aesthetic.
+- **UI Polish - Font Flickering in Lobby:** Resolved a persistent "Flash of Unstyled Content" (FOUC) where player names in the lobby would flicker between the default system font and the game's stylized `IM Fell` font during state updates (e.g., when a player toggled their ready status).
+The fix involved changing the player name element from a generic `<span>` to a semantic `<h2>` tag, ensuring the correct base styles are applied immediately on render.

 ## Roadmap & Next Steps